 If the browser is in New York City, L will be small, perhaps as little as 40ms.
 Whereas even on very fast servers like we have at WP Engine S is at least 250ms, and typical hosting providers with page-cache plugins have 500ms of S. Without page caching S could be up to 1-4 seconds.
 Therefore, when you're close to the server, S dominates the equation, and the speed of the server is the most important factor.

 However, with a browser request from London, L is easily 500-750ms.
 With a fast server the latency is an order of magnitude more time than the server time.
-At great distances, the latency will completely determine the apparent speed of the site.
+At great distances, the latency will completely determine the apparent speed of your website.

 Measuring Latency with Apache Bench